speddings/cryptocurrencies/README.md

 # Crypto Currencies Results

-these are the steps of the analysis
+These are the steps of the analysis

 ## 1. Verify and Process the Data
 The first step in the process is to verify and prepare the data including: